MCP Apps vs A2UI: Which Agent UI Standard Should You Use? (April 2026)

 A2UI works well for:

-• Context-aware interfaces: The UI adapts to the conversation — different questions get different interface layouts
+- Context-aware interfaces: The UI adapts to the conversation.
+Different questions get different layouts.

-• Cross-platform agent experiences: The same agent-generated UI renders natively on web, mobile, and desktop
+- Cross-platform agent experiences: The same agent-generated UI renders natively on web, mobile, and desktop using framework-specific renderers

 A2UI is a protocol, not a framework.
-You’ll need to integrate a renderer (Google provides reference implementations for web and Flutter) and define your component catalog.
+You’ll need to integrate a renderer (Google provides official implementations for React, Flutter, Lit, and Angular) and define your component catalog.

 Can You Use Both?